pkpkpk/fress/readme.md

 + The difference between `begin-closed-list` and `begin-open-list` is that EOF is an acceptable ending for an open list and will be handled for you.
 Closed lists expect a END_COLLECTION signal and will throw EOF as normal if encountered prematurely.

 + Many structs are written as variants of 'list' with the differences being their tag and the way read handlers interpret their contents.
 For example:
-  - A set is simply a SET tag followed by a list
+  - A set is simply a SET code followed by a list
-  - A map is a list of k-v pairs preceded by a 'MAP' tag.
+  - A map is a MAP code followed by list of k-v pairs.
 So the bytecode for a map with 3 entries could look something like:

 ```
 MAP | BEGIN_CLOSED_LIST | k | v | k | v | k | v | END_COLLECTION